CaptainDapper/HollowKnight.RandoMapMod/README.md

 ## How it works

 There are five different types of pins: Small Dark (?)
-Pins, Big Red (?)
+Pins, Big (?)
 Pins, Yellow (!)
 Pins, Small Dark ($) Pins, and Big Green ($) Pins.

 The Small (?) indicate item locations that are currently out-of-logic.
 It's possible they are still obtainable through sequence breaks.

-The Big (?) indicate item locations that are currently in logic, and one of these will contain the progression you are looking for, unless you're already in go mode.
+The Big (?) indicate item locations that are currently in logic.
+One of these will contain the progression you are looking for.
+Big grey (?) pins indicate geo rocks.
+Big purple (?) pins indicate soul totems.
+Big blue (?) pins indicate lifeblood.
+Big red (?) pins indicate all other checks.

 The Yellow (!) indicate item locations that are currently in logic but still require some form of prerequisite to obtain; I.E. Grubs for Grubfather or Essence for Seer.